-During August 2022, the Company, through its subsidiaries Minera Magna S.A. de C.V. ("Minera Magna") and Molimentales del Noroeste S.A. de C.V. ("Molimentales"), was notified of two Lawsuit for Civil Liabilities and Damage Report claims from the families of the victims of the February 15, 2022, accident that occurred at the San Francisco Mine.
-One of the claims names Minera Magna, Molimentales, and a supplier as jointly bound.
+During August 2022, the Company, through its subsidiaries Minera Magna and Molimentales, was notified of two Lawsuit for Civil Liabilities and Damage Report claims from the families of the victims of the February 15, 2022, accident that occurred at the San Francisco Mine.
+One of the claims names Minera Magna, Molimentales, and a supplier as jointly liable.

 On August 23, 2022, the Company filed a response to both claims, denying all of the allegations.

+As of the date of this MD&A, there are no further updates on the claims as they are still in process.
+The Company's position is unchanged.
 An estimate of the financial effect of the claims, if any, cannot be made at this time and therefore no liability has been recognized.